Water privatisation in Jakarta: Financial arrangements and the concessions

 Financing.
-In 1998 Palyja secured USD 61 million in loans from the European Investment Bank and the Singapore-based Calyon Merchant Bank Asia.
+In 1998 Palyja secured US$61 million in loans from the European Investment Bank and the Singapore-based Calyon Merchant Bank Asia.
 To repay these foreign-currency loans, the company sought local-currency funding.
 They issued a Rupiahs 650 billion bond on the Indonesian stock market in 2005.
 In 2007 the Asian Development Bank approved a Rupiahs 455 billion loan to Palyja.
 ADB did not require a government guarantee for its loan, which is a testimony to the creditworthiness of Palyja.
 The loan has been criticised for having been based on "careless assumptions", assuming unrealistic projections for future water sales.
 In 2008 Aetra followed the example of Palyja and also issued corporate bonds on the Indonesian stock market.